Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Project Impact

-Received a final SUS score of 87.5 in user testing indicating our product is both desirable and easy to use for donors
+Received a final SUS score of 87.5 in user testing, indicating our product is both desirable and easy to use for donors, resulting in its prioritization for 2026.

 Project Deep Dive